muratk3n/thirdwave/en/tweets/2019/week52.md

 ---

 Two Star Wars fans I've seen were *disturbed* after this last one.
 Like Whhhhaaaat da f%%$% was DAT?
-Like long face, all down and everything.
+With long face, looking down and everything.
 I didnt think anyone could make a movie that bad.

 *2019-12-20 15:56:13*